blackberry/Cordova-Samples/BB10-Look-And-Feel/README.md

 ## Getting Started with PhoneGap & Cordova

-***To use this sample, refer to the [Getting Started With BlackBerry guide](http://docs.phonegap.com/en/2.3.0/guide_getting-started_blackberry_index.md.html#Getting%20Started%20with%20BlackBerry) which will take you through the entire setup, and building process. ***
+To use this sample, refer to the [Getting Started With BlackBerry guide](http://docs.phonegap.com/en/2.3.0/guide_getting-started_blackberry_index.md.html#Getting%20Started%20with%20BlackBerry) which will take you through the entire setup, and building process.

 ## Porting Resources

-***If you're porting an existing PhoneGap application over to BlackBerry 10 refer to "[Porting your existing PhoneGap app to BlackBerry 10]"(http://supportforums.blackberry.com/t5/Web-and-WebWorks-Development/Porting-your-existing-PhoneGap-application-to-BlackBerry-10/ta-p/2070503) for lots of helpful information.***
+If you're porting an existing PhoneGap application over to BlackBerry 10 refer to "[Porting your existing PhoneGap app to BlackBerry 10]"(http://supportforums.blackberry.com/t5/Web-and-WebWorks-Development/Porting-your-existing-PhoneGap-application-to-BlackBerry-10/ta-p/2070503) for lots of helpful information.

 ## Using this sample

 This sample shows you how to get that BlackBerry 10 look and feel from an HTML5 app.
 We're making use of PhoneGap's Camera API, and the BlackBerry 10 [Invocation Framework](https://developer.blackberry.com/html5/apis/blackberry.invoke.html).
-Sharing the photo taken by the camera will allow the user to share with variety of different applications installed on the phone.
+Sharing the photo via the Invocation Framework will allow the user to connect with a variety of different applications installed on the phone.

 ## The code

-***Here's a quick glimpse at what we're doing in the app***
+Here's a quick glimpse at what we're doing in the app...

 **Invoke the camera**